Kwan-Ho-Kim/GADT/README.md

 # GADT
 GADT is a camera calibration tool utilizing digital twin based on genetic algorithm.
 Below figures show the motivation and calibration results.
-To install this package, follow requirments setup.
-Using with your custom digital twin environment is also available.
+To install this package, follow package installation section Using with your custom digital twin environment is also available.
 If you need tutorial of the package, follow Demo section.
 <p align="center">
   <img src="./uploads/Gongeoptap-BEV-Raw.png" width="33%" />
   <img src="./uploads/Gongeoptap-BEV-Ours-DT.png" width="33%" />
   <img src="./uploads/Gongeoptap-BEV-Ours-overlay.png" width="33%" />
 </p>

-## Requirements Setup
+## Package installation

 ### Install Unity